eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 The default duration and the maximum amount of logs stored for one connection can be configured in Ditto's connectivity service configuration.

-{% include note.html content="When creating or opening an connection the logging is enabled per default.
+{% include note.html content="When creating or opening a connection the logging is enabled per default.
 This allows to log possible errors on connection establishing." %}

 ```
 connectivity.commands:enableConnectionLogs
 ```

 #### Reset connection logs

 Clears all currently stored connection logs.

 ```
 connectivity.commands:resetConnectionLogs
 ```

 ## Publishing connection logs

 In addition to [enable collecting in-memory connection logs](#enable-connection-logs), connection logs may also be